circleci/circleci-docs/jekyll/_cci2/language-haskell.md

       - image: fpco/stack-build:lts
 ```

-We are now set to run the Haskell buidl tool `stack` in our environment.
+We are now set to run the Haskell build tool `stack` in our environment.
 The remainder of our
 `config.yml` file all falls under the `steps` key.

 Our first step is to run `checkout` to pull our repository's code down and set